 Career Development Program

 In addition to receiving a grant for living and travel expenses accured during the summer of an unpaid internship, students are also required to participate in career development activities, programs and projects.
-Below are descriptions of ways we have helped students process what they are learning at their internships to better prepare them to contribute to their chosen career field and the Northwestern community.
+Below are some ways we have helped students process what they are learning at their internships to better prepare them to contribute to their chosen career field and the Northwestern community.

 Small Group Reflection